SYNOPSIS

 BUGS

 The -w and -g options widen the column width of the tables to accommodate 100% probabilities, at the cost of making the table too wide to display on an 80-column terminal when the number of specials is more than 17.
-When wide display is off, on the other hand, 23 specials will fit in 80 colums, but 100% probabilities can mess up the table formatting.
+When wide display is off, on the other hand, 23 specials will fit in 80 columns, but 100% probabilities can mess up the table formatting.

 AUTHOR